Stolarz stops 26 shots in relief, Flyers beat Devils 3-0

+PHILADELPHIA (AP) -- Flyers rookie goalie Anthony Stolarz made the best of a scary situation.

-PHILADELPHIA (AP) -- Anthony Stolarz stopped 26 shots to earn his second shutout after replacing Michael Neuvirth early in the first period and the Philadelphia Flyers beat the New Jersey Devils 3-0 Saturday night.
+Stolarz stopped 26 shots after replacing Michael Neuvirth early in the first period and the Philadelphia Flyers beat the New Jersey Devils 3-0 Saturday night.

+Stolarz, who arrived at the Wells Fargo Center just five minutes before the opening faceoff as an injury replacement for Steve Mason, entered the game 7 1/2 minutes into the first period after Neuvirth collapsed in his crease.

+''I never experienced anything like that,'' Stolarz said. ''It was a whirlwind of emotions and I'm glad Neuvy's OK and we were able to get a win for him.''

-Neuvirth left the game after collapsing in his crease 7 1/2 minutes into the game.
-He was carted off the ice on a stretch and later taken to Pennsylvania Hospital, where he was ''awake and alert,'' according to Flyers general manager Ron Hextall.
+Neuvirth was carted off the ice on a stretch and later taken to Pennsylvania Hospital, where he was ''awake and alert,'' according to Flyers general manager Ron Hextall.
 Neuvirth stopped all six shots he faced.

+''We sent him to the hospital for precautionary reasons and everything so far has been good,'' Hextall said, adding that Neuvirth will not make the team's trip to New York for Sunday night's game against the Rangers.

 Brayden Schenn, Colin McDonald and Jordan Weal scored for the Flyers, who won their fourth straight game to remain in the Eastern Conference playoff hunt.
 Philadelphia remained six points behind Boston for the second wild card playoff spot in the East with four games remaining for each team.

 Cory Schneider stopped 38 shots for the Devils, who lost their sixth straight (0-4-2) and are now 2-14-4 in their last 20 games.

-Stolarz, 23, learned he would be suiting up for the Flyers just two2 hours before the game when Steve Mason fell ill.
-Despite playing most of the game, Stolarz did not earn a decision in the win.
+New Jersey has been shut out eight times this season.

+''It's a theme we're not proud of but it's happened more than once,'' Devils right wing Mike Cammalleri said.

+''Obviously, we are all incredibly frustrated but there's no excuses,'' New Jersey center Blake Coleman said. ''There's just wins and losses in this game.
+We picked up another loss and there's no excuse for it.''

 The Flyers took an early lead at the 7:28 mark on Schenn's 24th goal of the season and team-high 17th on the power play.
 Schenn was at the side of the Devils net when Claude Giroux's errant shot caromed off the end boards onto his stick for an open netter.